-Professor Uteck practiced law for several years in Halifax, Nova Scotia before deciding to pursue an academic career beginning at the SMU Sobey School of Business.
+Professor Uteck practiced law in Nova Scotia before before deciding to pursue an academic career beginning at the SMU Sobey School of Business.
 She completed her doctorate on reconceptualizing spatial privacy for the Internet of Everything during which time she was a SSHRC Doctoral Fellow, Gowlings Fellow in Technology Law and recipient of an Excellence Scholarship and Doctoral Research Scholarship from the University of Ottawa as well as winning several international peer reviewed competitions.

 Prior to joining Allard School of Law in 2016, Professor Uteck taught extensively in the 1L curriculum and in areas of commercial law, including e-commerce at both Dalhousie and University of Ottawa law schools, as well as courses focused on her research interests in privacy and more broadly, law and technology including The Law of Everyware.
 She was also a Visiting Professor in the international graduate business law programme at Vrije University in Amsterdam where she taught privacy and e-commerce law.